Skip to content

 Handling different types of text

 Embedded text, like text baked into a graphic design, logos rendered as part of an image, or text in screenshots, can be more challenging.
 The text is often tightly integrated with the design elements around it.
-For these cases, AI Fill is particularly effective.
-It does not just erase the pixels but intelligently generates replacement content that matches the visual context, filling in patterns, colors, and textures as if the text had never existed.
+For these cases, AI Fill is mainly effective.
+It does not just erase the pixels but intelligently generates replacement content that matches the visual context, filling in patterns, colors.
+Textures as if the text had never existed.

 Watermarks present a unique challenge because they are often semi-transparent and spread across large areas of the image.
 Small, corner-positioned watermarks are straightforward to remove with Magic Eraser.
 Larger watermarks that span the full image may require multiple passes or a combination of erasing and AI Fill to fully restore the underlying photo.